-As a business owner in 2019 you have definitely asked yourself where are all these trends as Big Data, the Internet of Things (IoT), predictive and even now prescriptive analytics are taking us.
+As a business owner in 2019 you have definitely asked yourself where are all these trends as Big Data, the Internet of Things (IoT), predictive maintenance and even now prescriptive analytics are taking us.
 How are these developments impacting organizations?
 Should you just wait until they pass and the next buzz invention emerge or should you take them seriously and reap off the possible benefits?

 And if Big Data still appears to you as something vague, you have most probably already encountered predictive maintenance and maybe started experiencing its impact on traditional preventive maintenance activities.
 It is almost impossible to ignore the current possibility of purchasing sensors at favourable prices and connecting them to your ERP and machines.
 And there you are!
 In the middle of Big Data!
 But is it worth continuing the investment?
 And how to convince your so resistant to change maintenance employees?

-The good news is that currently there are more and more cost efficient solutions that can guide you through the jungle of industry 4.0 and help you get used to and adopt successfully predictive maintenance.
+The good news is that currently there are more and more cost efficient solutions that can guide you through the jungle of industry 4.0 and help you get used to and adopt successfully PdM.
 Next-gen CMMS (computerized maintenance management system) solutions are one of them.
 And don’t worry, as soon as your maintenance team starts seeing and benefiting from the proven benefits of digitalization, predictive maintenance will become indispensable for your production.

 What Is Big Data and Why Should You Know It?